frontendweekly/virga/11ty/posts/2020-05-30-making-of-six.md

 Georgia is my choice for this redesign.
 I love working with typeface since I don't get to do so in my day job.
 Japanese fonts are very heavy so for performance budget we've set, I cannot use custom fonts.

-However, I still choose Georgia since this is how typically read in my Instapaper app which is where the most of quotes come from.
+However, I still choose Georgia since this is how typically read in my Instapaper app which is where the most of the quotes come from.

-Sixty Six is my bedlock for the discoverable memory.
+Sixty Six is my bedrock for the discoverable memory.
 I don't have any research to back this up, but I think it helps me to remember if the typeface for reading and recalling is same.
 I don't have to question my self why I chose different typeface at least.

 It's been about one week since I've finished working on the quote and list of quotes.
-It's still very minimum but I like minimum.
+It's still very minimum, but I like minimum.

-## Adding sprit
+## Adding spirit

 @ 21:39 June 18, 2020{:.explanation}